rust-lang/rust/active/0000-empty-structs-with-braces.md

 A parsing ambiguity was the original motivation for disallowing the syntax `S {}` in favor of `S` for constructing an instance of an empty struct.
-The ambiguity and various options for dealing with it were well documented on the [associated mailing list thread][RustDev Thread].
+The ambiguity and various options for dealing with it were well documented on the [rust-dev thread].
 Both syntaxes were simultaneously supported at the time.

 In particular, at the time that mailing list thread was created, the code match `match x {} ...` would be parsed as `match (x {}) ...`, not